Get

 Can You Buy Heartworm Medicine Over the Counter for Dogs?
 Vet-Reviewed Facts & FAQ

-As important as it is for regulators to control prescriptions, many owners find it odd that heartworm medicine isn’t available over the counter.
+As important as it is for regulatory institutions to control prescriptions, many owners find it odd that heartworm medicine isn’t available over the counter.
 After all, heartworm preventives aren’t like medications provided on a case-by-case basis.
 Since every dog needs them, why wouldn’t they be as easy to obtain as possible?

 Can You Buy Heartworm Medicine Over the Counter For Dogs?